-Senate Bills 79 to 82 would do all of the following:
+House Bills 4139, 4140, 4141, and 4144 would do all of the following:

-- Require an individual to keep a firearm being stored or left unattended on a premises unloaded and locked with a locking device or stored in a locked box or container if it is reasonably known that a minor is or is likely to be present on the premises.
-(SB 79) - Establish, with some exceptions, a range of penalties for a violation, based on the level of injury to a minor or other individual if the minor obtains the firearm.
-(SB 79) - Require the Department of Health and Human Services to inform the public of the bill's penalties, publish lethal means counseling literature, and provide that literature to federally licensed firearms dealers.
-(SB 79) - Revise the wording of a notice that a federally licensed firearms dealer must post on the premises where firearms are sold.
-(SB 79) - Include the proposed felony offenses in the sentencing guidelines.
-(SB 80) - Exempt firearm safety devices from sales and use taxes through 2024 and require a notice of that exemption to be posted where firearms are sold.
-(SBs 81 and 82)
+- Require a firearm being stored or left unattended to be unloaded and locked with a locking device or stored in a locked box or container if it is reasonably known that the firearm may be accessible to a minor.
+(HB 4144) - Establish, with some exceptions, a range of penalties for a violation, based on the level of injury to a minor or another individual if the minor obtains the firearm.
+(HB 4144) - Require the Department of Health and Human Services to inform the public of the bill's penalties, publish lethal means counseling literature, and provide that literature to federally licensed firearms dealers.
+(HB 4144) - Revise the wording of a notice that a federally licensed firearms dealer must post where firearms are sold.
+(HB 4144) - Include the proposed felony offenses in the sentencing guidelines.
+(HB 4139) - Exempt firearm safety devices from sales and use taxes through 2024 and require a notice of that exemption to be posted where firearms are sold.
+(HBs 4140 and 4141)

-Senate Bill 79 would amend 1927 PA 372, the handgun licensure act, to require an individual who stores or leaves a firearm unattended on premises under the individual's control, or who enters onto the premises of another individual and stores or leaves a firearm unattended on those premises, to do one or more of the following if the individual who knows or reasonably should know that a minor (individual less than 18 years of age) is, or is likely to be, present on the premises:
+House Bill 4144 would amend 1927 PA 372, the handgun licensure act, to require an individual who stores or leaves a firearm unattended on a premises under the individual's control, or who enters onto the premises of another individual and stores or leaves a firearm unattended on those premises, to do one or more of the following if the individual knows or reasonably should know that the firearm is accessible to a minor (an individual under 18 years old):

-- Store the firearm in a locked box or container. - Keep the firearm unloaded and lock it with a locking device that is properly engaged to render the firearm inoperable by anyone other than the owner or an authorized user. - Before entering onto the premises of another individual, store or lock the firearm in the individual's vehicle using either method described above and lock the vehicle.
+- Store the firearm in a locked box or container. - Keep the firearm unloaded and lock it with a locking device that is properly engaged to render the firearm inoperable by anyone other than the owner or an authorized user. - Before entering onto the premises of another individual, lock the firearm in the glove box in their vehicle.